📚 Learning Guide

 Choose the Best Answer

-Pressure remains constant regardless of altitude changes.
+Pressure remains constant with altitude as density changes.

 Understanding the Answer